-We compared the M-130, AI-300 (both Sumitomo Heavy Industries Ltd.), and UG-05 (Universal Giken Co.
-Ltd.) automated infusion devices (Fig. 1).
+We compared the M-130, the AI-300 (Sumitomo Heavy Industries, Ltd., Tokyo, Japan) and the UG-05 (Universal Giken Co.
+Ltd., Kanagawa, Japan) automated infusion devices (Fig. 1).
 Figure 2 shows their operational characteristics.
-The scheme of measurement and administration process of each device is roughly performed by 4 steps.
-For the first step, radioactive concentration in a multidose vial is automatically measured by each sensor or scintillator.
-In the second step, the requested activity through a touchscreen computer interface is automatically withdrawn from the multidose vial by a motor-driven syringe.
-In the third step, the accuracy of the requested activity in each syringe is reconfirmed by each sensor or scintillator.
-In the final step, to flush the extracted request, 18F-FDG with saline is injected into patient via 3-way cock.
+Scheme of measurement and administration process of each device is roughly performed by 4 steps.
+First step, radioactive concentration in a multidose vial is automatically measured by each sensor or scintillator.
+Second step, the requested activity through a touchscreen computer interface is automatically withdrawn from the multidose vial by a motor-driven to each syringe.
+Third step, to check on the accuracy of the requested activity in each syringe is reconfirmed by each sensor or scintillator.
+Final step, to flush the extracted request, 18F-FDG with saline is injected into patient via three-way cock.

-The administration procedure of the M-130 consists of basic processes.
-The radioactive concentration in a multidose vial is automatically measured by the thallium-activated cesium iodide (CsI(Tl)) scintillator, and a motor-driven 10-mL syringe withdraws a specific amount of radioactivity from the vial determined through a touchscreen computer interface.
+Administration procedure by the M-130 consists of basic processes.
+The radioactive concentration in a multi-dose vial is automatically measured by the Thallium activated Cesium Iodide (CsI(Tl)) scintillator and a motor-driven 10-mL syringe withdraws a specific amount of radioactivity from the vial determined through a touchscreen computer interface.
 The amount of radioactivity in the syringe is reconfirmed by the plastic scintillator.
-Finally, a solution containing 18F-FDG and physiologic saline for flushing and washing is injected into patients via a 3-way stopcock.
-The other devices have broadly similar device operational characteristics that differ slightly according to each integrated measurement mechanism.
-The radioactive concentration in multidose vials is automatically measured by the semiconductor sensor in the AI-300, and that in 5-mL syringes is adjusted by 2 semiconductor sensors that are adjacent to the syringe.
-The radioactive concentration in multidose vials is also automatically measured in the UG-05.
+Finally, a solution containing 18F-FDG and physiological saline for flushing and washing is injected into patients via a three-way stopcock.
+The other devices have a broadly similar device operational characteristics that differs slightly according to each integrated measurement mechanism.
+The radioactive concentration in multi-dose vials is automatically measured by the semiconductor sensor in the AI-300 and that in 5-mL syringes is adjusted by two semiconductor sensors that are adjacent to the syringe.
+The radioactive concentration in multi-dose vials is also automatically measured in the UG-05.
 A specified amount of radioactivity withdrawn from a 5-mL syringe into a 10-mL vial is confirmed by the semiconductor sensor, and then the specified amount is withdrawn from the 10-mL vial using a motor-driven 20-mL syringe.
-Table 1 shows the main technical features of the automated infusion devices compared in this study.
-If the dispensed volume of 18F-FDG solution is greater than 0.25 mL for the M-130 and AI-300 and 0.3 mL for the UG-05, then the manufacturers can guarantee the administration accuracy of each device.
+Table 1 shows the main technical features of the automated infusion devices compared herein.
+If the dispensed volume of 18F-FDG solution is > 0.25 or 0.3 mL in the M-130, AI-300 or UG-05, respectively, then the manufacturers can guarantee the administration accuracy of each device.

-Validation of Administration Accuracy
+Validation of administration accuracy